No items found.

 Paul Hauck, a Quality Assurance Manager at Mister Sparky Electrical, works with 150 technicians and a team of specialists to ensure his team secures the proper permits from the city for their electrical work.

-"We use ArcSite to turn in our drawings to municipalities for permit purposes," Hauck said.
+"We use ArcSite to turn in our drawings to municipalities for permit purposes,"

 Not all technicians have great drawing skills, and this can cause consistency issues when reviewing site plans.
 With ArcSite, drawings are standardized, professional, and detailed.